Modern liberalism in the United States: Great Society: 1964–1968

 Johnson was rewarded with an electoral landslide in 1964 against conservative Barry Goldwater which broke the decades-long control of Congress by the conservative coalition; however, the Republicans bounced back in 1966 and as the Democratic Party splintered five ways Republicans elected Richard Nixon in 1968.
 Faced with a generally liberal Democratic Congress during his presidency, Nixon used his power over executive agencies to obstruct the authorization of programs that he was opposed to.
 As noted by one observer, Nixon "claimed the authority to 'impound,' or withhold, money Congress appropriated to support them".
-Nevertheless, Nixon largely continued the New Deal and Great Society programs he inherited.
+Nevertheless, Nixon largely failed to curtail or permitted most of the liberal programs he inherited.
 Conservative reaction would come with the election of Ronald Reagan in 1980.
 In addition, throughout the Sixties and Seventies Congresses dominated by the Democrats carried out a range of social initiatives.
 According to one study, "Democrats at both ends of Pennsylvania Avenue between 1961 and 1969, and persisting Democratic majorities thereafter, did not so much extend the range of New Deal social programmes as take wholly new initiatives in urban, social, transportation, and educational policy which their successors have been obliged to defend politically and fiscally."
 Also, "Congresses dominated by Democrats (and often liberals) between 1964 and 1977 passed a panoply of environmental, health, safety, labour, product standards and civil rights laws and regulations."
+Liberals dominated Congress for much of the Sixties and Seventies, such as the 95th and 96th Congresses, with less than half of their members voting conservatively.

 Liberals and civil rights

+James Meredith (center) being escorted to class at Ole Miss in Oxford, Mississippi by U.S. Marshal James McShane (left) and Justice Department official John Doar (right).
+In the early 1960s, the Kennedy administration began enforcing civil rights despite political pushback from Southern Democrats.

 Cold War liberalism emerged at a time when most African Americans, especially in the South, were politically and economically disenfranchised.
 Beginning with To Secure These Rights, an official report issued by the Truman White House in 1947, self-proclaimed liberals increasingly embraced the civil rights movement.
 In 1948, President Truman desegregated the armed forces, and the Democrats inserted a strong civil rights plank or provision in the Democratic Party platform.
 Black activists, most prominently Martin Luther King Jr., escalated the bearer agitation throughout the South, especially in Birmingham, Alabama during the 1963 Birmingham campaign, where brutal police tactics outraged national television audiences.
 The civil rights movement climaxed in the March on Washington in August 1963, where King gave his dramatic "I Have a Dream" speech, culminating in the events of the 1965 Selma to Montgomery marches.
 The activism put civil rights at the very top of the liberal political agenda and facilitated passage of the decisive Civil Rights Act of 1964 which permanently ended segregation in the United States and the Voting Rights Act of 1965 which guaranteed blacks the right to vote, with strong enforcement provisions throughout the South handled by the federal Department of Justice.